Kathleen Hanlon-Lundberg

 Research interest(s)/area of expertise

-Technology in Medicine
+- Technology in medicine

 Research

 Through my career I have conducted and been involved in many kinds of research!
-This includes basic scientific research on the contractility of uterine muscle fiber, clinical medical research on outcomes of babies exposed to maternal cocaine use and preterm babies after maternal treatment with corticosteroids to promote lung maturity, clinical laboratory studies on nucleated red blood cells in neonates as a marker of wellbeling and stress.
+This includes basic scientific research on the contractility of uterine muscle fiber, clinical medical research on outcomes of babies exposed to maternal cocaine use and preterm babies after maternal treatment with corticosteroids to promote lung maturity, clinical laboratory studies on nucleated red blood cells in neonates as a marker of wellbeing and stress.

 I am now focused on biosocial aspects of childbirth practice, especially the use of medical-technological intervention such as cesarean delivery.
 My doctoral dissertation research explores ways in which women naturalize technology in their experience of pregnancy and childbirth, from preconceptual self-surveillance to birth and into early infant care.